What’s in a number? Understand the importance of your credit score – starting with how to find it.

 - Credit score services.
 There are many free credit score services that don’t require your credit card details.
 Credit Sesame is one such provider, offering your credit score for free.
 You can also get your credit report below.
 Keep in mind these free services don’t provide you with your FICO score; you will instead get a score based on a non-FICO scoring model.

 - Credit or housing counsellors.
-If you are in need of financial counselling, credit and housing counsellors can provide you with a copy of your credit report and credit score for free.
+If you are in need of financial counseling, credit and housing counsellors can provide you with a copy of your credit report and credit score for free.

 What makes up your FICO credit score?